 A Pioneer in Subsurface Nanotechnology Research

-Broad fundamental research thrusts have been narrowed down to three practical “use cases” representing AEC applications with solid potential for commercialization and benefit to the member organizations.
-The three use cases are subsurface autonomous micro/nano sensors, contrast agents, and payload delivery systems.
+Broad fundamental research thrusts have been narrowed down to various practical “use cases” representing AEC applications with solid potential for commercialization and benefit to the member organizations.
+The use cases utilize subsurface autonomous micro/nano sensors, smart materials, and payload delivery systems.
 The AEC has developed viable prototypes in each of these areas which are being customized by members for large scale field testing and manufacturing at industry scale.

 AEC technology is now taking the next step as technologies are being integrated, creating application prototypes for field testing and commercialization, including remote electromagnetic imaging of hydraulic fracture networks; autonomous microsensors for wireless logging of wellbores, pipelines, and infrastructure; and targeted reservoir payload deliveries.
 At the same time, new research goals have been identified for the next decade of research.

 Vision and Mission

 - Mission: Develop disruptive nanotechnology to optimize energy production

 - Vision: To enable transformational improvement in subsurface sensing, energy recovery, and environmental protection